haelmic3/Graphics2/app/README.md

 A prompt loading screen clears way for a scene.

 If the VR headset is set up clicking the googles icon in the bottom right corner should connect the application.

+### Camera controls

+Onboard headset tracking **should** work automaticaly.
+In addition wasd will control camera movement along the x and z axis, shift and space will control camera movement along the y axis.
+Click and draging the mouse pan left right and up down.
+There is no current z tilt adjustment or calibration apart from any input the headset may provide.
+With this it's somewhat posible to navagate with and without a headset.